 increase in school attendance among the 75 children with albinism who received protective equipment and uniforms.

-unique users accessed the online disability screening tool, with 14% of children screened reported a mild to moderate disability.
+unique users accessed the online disability screening tool, with 14% of children screened reporting a mild to moderate disability.

 iKnow Mobile Screening Tool